 Use of personal cameras

-Williams Special Collections allows you to use personal cameras and scanners to create images of material, subject to the following conditions:
+A Bookeye scanner is available for self-service in the reading room.
+We also you to use personal cameras and scanners to create images of material, subject to the following conditions:

 - All requests must be approved by staff on a case-by-case basis